Azure-Samples/cosmos-db-design-patterns/document-versioning/README.md

 Looking at these documents, though, there is no easy way to tell which of these documents is the current document.
 By using document versioning, add a field to the document to track the version number.
 Update the current document in a `CurrentOrderStatus` container and add the change to the `HistoricalOrderStatus` container.
 While Azure Cosmos DB for NoSQL does not have a document versioning feature, you can build in the handling through an application.
 In [the demo](./code/setup.md), you can see how to implement the document versioning feature with the following components:

 - A website that allows you to create orders and change the order status.
 The website updates the document version and saves the document to the current status container.
-- A function app that reads the data for the Azure Cosmos DB change feed and copies the versioned documents to the historical status container
+- A Function App that reads the data for the Azure Cosmos DB change feed and copies the versioned documents to the historical status container

 The demo website includes links to update the orders to the different statuses.